 Rob Curtis has practised as a registered psychologist since 1991 and has worked as a senior psychologist in both schools and multidisciplinary health clinics.

 Rob is also endorsed by the Psychology Board of Australia to work in the area of educational and developmental psychology and therefore works across the lifespan with extensive experience working with preschool children, adolescents and ageing adults.
-He is a member of the Australian Psychological Society, College of Educational and Developmental Psychology.
+He is a Fellow of the Australian Psychological Society, College of Educational and Developmental Psychology.

 At Learning curves we can see you for counselling under WorkCover, upon referral from your General Practitioner and approval from the Insurer.
 When you lodge your claim, an initial 6 sessions are requested from the insurer.
 If these are approved, Learning Curves can see you for these 6 sessions, after which time we prepare a Treatment Plan and request further sessions if necessary.